lannonbr/tcg-tracker/README.md

 # TCG Tracker

 This is a React application that wraps the [TCGCSV](https://tcgcsv.com) data that allows me to browse its data and be able to track individual products.
+This also has an integration with a Discord Webhook that I can get alerts if a product is under a price I input that I am willing to purchase it for.

 ## Getting Started